Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 Yulna gave a thoughtful twitch of her ear after a long moment of thought.

-"...I haven’t cooked my own dinner in *years.* I keep thinking *‘I’m the Mother-Supreme, I can’t just barge into the kitchen and demand access to a cutting board.’* But...I can, can’t I?
+"...I haven’t cooked my own dinner in *years.* I keep thinking *‘I’m the Mother-Supreme, I can’t just barge into the kitchen and demand access to a cutting board.’* But...
+I can, can’t I?
 I absolutely can."

 "Absolutely," Allison piped up.